-- A. Basic information: Please refer to table 9. - B. Significant transactions, either directly or indirectly through a third area, with investee companies in the Mainland Area: Please refer to table 5 and table 9.
+- A. Basic information: Please refer to table 9. - B. Significant transactions, either directly or indirectly through a third area, with investee companies in the Mainland Area: Please refer to tables 5 and 9.

 (4) Major shareholders information

 Major shareholders information: Please refer to table 10.